diegodinizf/insiders_clustering/README.md

 **Output**
 - The indication of people who will be part of the Insiders Program
-- Report contaning the solutions for the business questions
+- Report contaning analyses of the main features of the cluster and data

 ### 2.1 Analysis Strategy